microsoft/onefuzz/docs/AADEntitites.md

 * Application Id: <Onefuzz cli registration app_id>
 * User Assignment required: true
 * Permission
-    * CliClient (from Onefuzz Application registration)
+    * CliClient (from OneFuzz Application registration)

 ### Managed node Service Principal
 This entity is available after the first deployment.
 This is the service principal associated with the user managed identity <instance_name>-scalesetid